shopware/developer-portal/DOCS.md

 $ cd ../developer-portal && git pull --ff && pnpm i
 ```

-This command will pull changes on your current branch and install the latest dependencies.
+This command will pull changes in `developer-portal` on your current branch and install the latest dependencies.

 ## More